 Pinterest has a ridiculous number of ideas for keeping your kids’ masterpieces, from framing to making photo books to creating new pieces of art with it.
 I keep one medium container for each child’s baby books, best artwork, and important keepsakes.
 These store easily in the closet and keep everything neatly contained.

 To be perfectly honest, though, a great deal of it just needs to be tossed or recycled.
 For the sake of the environment and my sanity.
 More paper clutter comes through the door with my kids than any other source.
-Those of you with school-age kids are dealing with a massive amount of paper on a weekly basis.
+Those of you with school-age kids are dealing with a massive amount of paper on a weekly basis (when school is actually in session and in-person of course).
 I’m not there yet, but I imagine I’ll stick with the deal-with-it-as-it-comes strategy.

 When it comes to clutter in general, I am usually too impulsive.
 If an item doesn’t fit the useful/beautiful rule, its days in our home are numbered.